matter-labs/zinc/zinc-book/src/06-expressions/03-conditionals.md

 ## `if`

 An `if` conditional expression consists of the condition, main block, and optional `else` block.
-Each block has its own scope of visibility.
+Every block starts a new scope of visibility.

 ```rust,no_run,noplaypen
 let condition = true;